-Stunned Twitter Users React To Paul Manafort’s Light Sentence, ‘Stuff In My Fridge Has Been There 47 Months’
+Stunned Twitter Users React To Paul Manafort’s Light Sentence: ‘Stuff In My Fridge Has Been There 47 Months’

 Reacting to the Manafort sentencing in an MSNBC interview, former federal prosecutor Glenn Kirschner said he was “embarrassed,” as reported via Twitter by MSNBC producer Kyle Griffin.

-“As an American, I’m upset,’ Kirschner said.
+“As an American, I’m upset,” Kirschner said.
 “I am just as disappointed with Judge Ellis… It’s an outrage and it’s disrespectful of the American people.”

 The 47-month sentence imposed by Ellis was actually shorter than the sentence requested by Manafort’s own defense attorneys, as Reuters reported.
 Manafort’s team had asked Ellis for a sentence of between 51 and 63 months.